scyvipera/hypoellipse/README.txt

 Hypoellipse Running for ElementaryOS (Ubuntu Based)

-This script is originally from John Lahr's and Fred Klein I edited some of '.f' files so the code can compiled and run in Linux.
+This script is originally from John Lahr's and Fred Klein I edited some of line in '.f' files so the code can compiled and run in Linux, especially in ttgen.

 This directory contains :
 - source and executable files for HYPOELLIPSE